kajebiii/os-team7/README.md

 ## EXTRA: ext4
 * [Our submission branch (ext4)](https://github.com/swsnu/os-team7/tree/proj4-ext4)
-* ext4 is quite similar to ext2, but following are different from ext2
+* ext4 is quite similar to ext2, but following are different from ext2:
+	* Location information is not stored as variable in struct inode, but it's stored using xattr.
+	* Because ext4 file system is used mainly in booting kernel/etc, these programs should be executed without location check procedure.
+		* When there is no location information set, skip location check procedure and continues general permission check.
+	* Test could be done without loopback device on ext4 file system, so we did not use it here.

-### Main implementation
+### Main implementation (ext4)
 * [kernel/gps.c](https://github.com/swsnu/os-team7/blob/proj4-ext4/fs/ext4/inode.c)
 	* ext4_set_gps_location
 		* set gps_location value using ext4_xattr_set function